 - * I use tri-color quinoa, but any color or color combination will do!

-- * To cook to the quinoa: Rinse the quinoa (1/2 cup) with cold water.
-Toast the seeds in a touch of olive oil for a minute or two.
-Add 1 cup of water and bring to a boil.
+- * How to cook the quinoa: Rinse the dry quinoa (1 cup) with cold water.
+Toss the quinoa into a medium pot and toast over medium-high heat in a glug of olive oil for a minute or two.
+Add 2 cups of water and bring to a boil.
 Reduce heat and simmer uncovered for 12-15 minutes -- until all the water is absorbed.
+Cover and let cool.